sheilbronn/Manage-Gluon-MQTT/README.md

 * *mqtt*: Script will become a daemon waiting for MQTT commands, subsequent commands are ignored (Use case D)
 * *noop*: Do nothing (for testing purposes)
+* *install*: Install if necessary the Mosquitto package, a firewall rule, a sample crontab entry, and the script itself (to /sbin).
 * *sh*: Invoke a remote SSH shell on the remote host (limited to A,B for security!)
 * *homie-update*: Issue all auto-discovery announcements as well as the values.
 (NB: Command name might change in future versions)
 * *homie-delete*: Remove all retained messages for auto-discovery.
 (NB: Command name might change in future versions)